 Want another tea idea to promote good health?
 Ask for the doctor in the house with this Dr. Feelgood Tea!
 Ginger Lemon and Honey fight flu also!

+As the weather begins to cool down, turn to this warm and fragrant tea for a bit of comfort.
+With just a few easy ingredients, you can have a tasty drink that will make chilly days more bearable.
+Give it a try!
 If you decide to make this turmeric tea with ginger and lemon, take a photo and share it with us using #waxingkararecipes on Instagram.
 We love seeing your photos, and we often share them with our followers!

 Lemon, Ginger and Turmeric Tea